tcsvn/hassio-activity-assistant/activity-assistant/DOCS.md

 ## Guide
-- Configure activities and devices
+- Follow the onboarding and configure stuff
-- Check if the IP addresse (not domain name) was set up correctly in the config!!!
+- Check if the IP address (not domain name) was set up correctly in the config!!!
-- Connect the android app to the platform by navigating to a person and scanning the qrcode
+- Connect the android app to the platform by navigating to /person/x and scanning the qrcode
 - Start an experiment and document your activites with the app
 - Finish the experiment and export your data
 - Use [pyadlml](https://github.com/tcsvn/pyadlml/) to load your data